draekko/gimp-cc-themes/README.md

 GIMP CC Theme
 ===

-[No longer maintained]
+[No longer maintained, see gimp 2.9.5+ for my related dark themes as it they come included with it.]

-Collection of three themes i created to give GIMP 2.8.xx a similar look and feel as you'd find in Photoshop.
+Collection of three themes i created to give GIMP 2.8.x a similar look and feel as you'd find in Photoshop.

 Install